Home

 Debut: 1985-03-08

-Robert Palmer (who is mentioned in the lyrics to “Tube”) had more than fifteen albums of his own, plus two more with The Power Station.
+Robert Palmer – who is of course mentioned in the lyrics to “Tube” – had more than fifteen albums of his own, plus two more with The Power Station.
 The ninth brought him MTV fame, accompanied by iconic videos such as for “Addicted to Love.”
-But it was his first album in 1974, with the hit title track "Sneakin' Sally through the Alley" (as well as one other Toussaint tune), that brought him radio fame (and celebrity more generally) years earlier.
+But it was his first album in 1974, with the hit title track "Sneakin' Sally through the Alley," that brought him radio fame years earlier.

 Watch Sneakin' Sally Through the Alley on YouTube Lee Dorsey, "Sneakin' Sally Through The Alley"

-Palmer's version is also part of a suite, following “Sailing Shoes” (by Lowell George of Little Feat) and “Hey Julia” in an uninterrupted flow as if the three are one track.
-It wasn't the original, but Palmer's version is better known and closer to what Phish plays.
+Written by the late Allen Toussaint, “Sneakin’ Sally” was originally recorded by Lee Dorsey for his Yes We Can album, produced by Toussaint with The Meters backing Dorsey, and packaged in a funky six-song suite buffered by title tracks.
+Palmer's version is also part of a suite, following “Sailing Shoes” (by Lowell George of Little Feat) and “Hey Julia” in an uninterrupted flow, as if the three are one track.
+While not the original, Palmer's version is better known, and closer to what Phish plays.

 Watch Sneakin' Sally Through the Alley on YouTube Phish, "Sneakin' Sally Through The Alley" – 10/31/98, Las Vegas, NV

-Watch Sneakin' Sally Through the Alley on YouTube Phish, "Sneakin' Sally Through The Alley" – 8/7/09, George, WA
+Watch Sneakin' Sally Through the Alley on YouTube Phish, "Sneakin' Sally Through The Alley" – 11/1/13, Atlantic City, NJ.
+Video by LazyLightning55a.

 Lyrics: